STEM Education: A Critical Component We May Be Missing

 It is, therefore, essential to include disciplines like arts, design, and humanities into the education of our future generations of innovators.

 Through careful use of digital media, students can examine complex themes of philosophy, history, anthropology, or art through an original, interdisciplinary approach.

 Many teachers already successfully merge the Humanities and STEM education in their classrooms.
 Artificial intelligence and coding enable students to deepen their knowledge.
 It also helps them to develop critical thinking, boost empathy, and understand human nature.
 It’s done through a series of games, illustrative 3D models, and virtual reality.

 STADH education brings many benefits to the learning process.
-Among them are creativity, a better understanding of human nature, empathy, critical thinking, and problem-solving skills.
+Among them is creativity, a better understanding of human nature, empathy, critical thinking, and problem-solving skills.

 In our technology-focused world, the Humanities provide perspective.
 They allow us to see the world from different viewpoints.
 At the same time, they enable us to examine and understand facts critically.

 1. The Humanities Help Us to Learn Positive Communication Skills